 Research also shows that spending time working in the garden with others creates great friendships, improves self-esteem, gives people a feeling of belonging and being helpful, and offers plenty of fresh food to enjoy and share.
 The fresh food grown by gardeners is packed with nutrients, which also supports good health.

-Please contact Cath directly with any questions on our Horticultural Therapy Programs and Services.
+Please contact Cath directly with any questions on our Therapeutic Gardening Programs and Services.